 The crown jewel of Square’s offering is Square Reader, the pocketable card reader ideal for contactless payments especially, though it accepts chip cards too.

-It is one of the smallest card readers in the UK at 66 x 66 x 10 mm and 56 g, but still lasts a whole day of active sales from a full charge.
+It’s one of the smallest card readers in the UK at 66 x 66 x 10 mm and 56 g, but still lasts a whole day of active sales from a full charge.
 The new second-generation version lasts 20% longer than the original one.
+My one impressively lasts many days, but that’s because I’m not using it consistently!

 Through Bluetooth, it connects with your iPhone, iPad or Android smartphone or tablet to process payments through a Square app.